 There's no other country that is as hot as Iceland right now.
 It's a country where a symphony of elements shine incredibly bright.
 It's a land of thunderous waterfalls, death-defying cliffs, sweeping glaciers, magical puffins, the friendliest locals to name a few.
 Before you set off on your adventures though, you'll inevitably need to visit Reykjavik and that is not a bad thing.
 It's in the capital that you'll either be able to base yourself for the week or use it as a starting point.

-What you’ll find throughout Iceland however is that trip expenses rack up pretty quickly because everything is downright pricey.
+What you'll find throughout Iceland however is that trip expenses rack up pretty quickly because everything is downright pricey.
 To keep costs under control, the best way is to be smart about the accommodations that you pick.
-Hotels easily start at $300 and up but if you look hard and early enough, you can land a smart place to stay without breaking the bank.
+Here are the top 5 hotels in Reykjavik that won't break the bank.

 Read more about Iceland